flossy83/AutoSharpness/README.md

 3. Restart the PVR.

-The AutoSharpness plugin should then appear in the plugins menu, and also in the quick access plugins menu (blue button on Beyonwiz PVRs).
+The AutoSharpness plugin should then appear in the plugins menu, and also in the quick access menu (blue button on Beyonwiz).

 #### Removal